Tweets of Yore

 The degree of cheating and the hidden damage of the dismemberment is enough for me to revoke the justfication of Spring DI.
 Hah.
 Like I can.

-is an outstanding method of obfuscating it.
+Putting something in XML is an outstanding method of obfuscating it.

 Some (if not all) tech book authors must be getting paid based on the number of pages.
 I'll buy everything if someone starts Concise Books!